-- 15.1 An applicant who wishes to apply for an advance ruling will be charged a fee.
-The fees will be imposed on each applicant requesting for the advance ruling including joint application.
-The fees imposed shall be recoverable from the applicant as a debt due to the Government.
-The fee structure is as follows:- - an application fee of RM500.00 is payable upon application and is non refundable.
-This charge takes into account the time to be taken to determine if the DGIR would accede to the request;

-- a further fee of RM150.00 per hour or part thereof will be imposed, after the first four (4) hours taken to provide the advance ruling, including any time spent by the DGIR in consulting with the person; and - c. reimbursement fees in respect of - i. any external professional advice sought by the DGIR, with prior consent from the applicant; or - ii. any other reasonable costs incurred by the DGIR.
+- An applicant who intends to apply for an advance ruling will be charged a fee.
+The fees will be imposed on each applicant in all circumstances including joint application.
+The fees imposed are recoverable as a debt due to the Government. - 15.2 The fee structure is as follows: - a. an application fee of RM500.00 is payable upon application and is non-refundable.
+The fee charged takes into account the time to determine if the DGIR would accede to the request for the issuance of an advance ruling; - a further fee of RM150.00 per hour or part thereof will be imposed after the first four (4) hours taken to prepare the advance ruling, including any time spent by the DGIR in consultation with the person; and - c. reimbursement fee in respect of - i. any external professional advice sought by the DGIR, with prior consent from the applicant; or - ii. any other reasonable costs incurred by the DGIR.

-The DGIR will at all times ensure that every effort is made to minimise the fees payable.
+The DGIR will at all times ensure that every effort is made to minimize the fees payable.

-- 15.2 A person who withdraws his application for an advance ruling is still liable to pay all fees incurred up to the time of receipt of the letter of withdrawal by the DGIR. - 15.3 With the exception of the non-refundable application fee of RM500.00, the DGIR may in exceptional cases at his discretion, waive in whole or in part, any fees payable by an applicant for an advance ruling request.
+- 15.3 A person who withdraws his application for an advance ruling is still liable to pay all fees incurred up to the time of receipt of the letter of withdrawal by the DGIR. - 15.4 With the exception of the non-refundable application fee of RM500.00, the DGIR may in exceptional cases and at his discretion, waive the whole or part of, any amount of fees payable by an applicant for the purpose of providing an advance ruling.

-16. PROCESSING TIME OF ADVANCE RULING
+16 PROCESSING TIME OF ADVANCE RULING

-An advance ruling request will normally be dealt with in the order in which it is received.
-The DGIR will ensure that the advance ruling will be issued within a stipulated time frame of sixty (60) days from the date a complete application is submitted.
-This time frame is allocated provided that all relevant information is furnished together with the request and further consultation with the applicant is unnecessary.
-The applicant will be advised by the DGIR if any unusual delay is foreseen.
+In general, an advance ruling application will be dealt with according to the date it is received.
+The DGIR will ensure that the advance ruling will be issued within the stipulated time frame, that is sixty (60) days from the date a complete application is submitted.
+This time frame is allocated provided that all relevant information is furnished together with the application and further consultation with the applicant is not necessary.
+The applicant will be informed by the DGIR if any delay in the issuance of the advance ruling is expected.